meliorence/react-native-snap-carousel/README.md

 ### RTL support (experimental)

 Since version 2.1.0, the plugin is compatible with RTL layouts.
 Our implementation relies on miscellaneous hacks that work around a [React Native bug](https://github.com/facebook/react-native/issues/11960) with horizontal `ScrollView`.
 As such, this feature should be considered experimental since it might break with newer versions of React Native.

+Note that you may want to reverse the order of your data array for your items to be displayed in the proper RTL order.
+We've tried implementing it internally, but this led to numerous and unnecessary issues.
+You'll just have to do something as simple as `myCustomData.reverse()`.

 ## TODO